Serving

 5. Slice GINGER very thin and chop fine.
 Crush GARLIC and chop fine.
 Grind CORIANDER and SESAME in a mortar.
 Mix together all Ginger Mix items.

-6. Peel TOMATO and chop small.
-Grind Peppercorns, mix together all Tomato Mix items.
+7. Grind Peppercorns and mix together all Tomato Mix items.

-10. In a spacious sauté pan, heat Oil.
-Stir in Spice mix and fry stirring for a few moments just until aromatic, then stir in Onion.
+1. In a spacious sauté pan, heat Oil.
+Stir in Spice mix and fry stirring for a few moments, just until aromatic, then stir in Onion.
 Fry stirring until light golden.

-14. Stir in Tamarind liquid and 1 cups Water.
+5. Stir in Tamarind liquid and 1 cup Water.
 Simmer slowly until chicken is quite tender (30 min).

-16. Garnish and serve hot with plenty of steamed long grain rice.
+7. Garnish as desired.
+Serve hot with plenty of steamed Jasmine rice.

 NOTES:

-3. Chili Powder: The given amount in Indian Reshampatti powder makes this dish "wonderfully spicy" for those of us in the Southwest who have Paid Our Dues but may be devastating to many folks in the Frozen North.
+The given amount in Indian Reshampatti powder makes this dish "wonderfully spicy" for those of us in the Southwest who have Paid Our Dues but may be devastating to many folks in the Frozen North.
 Kashmir will be found much milder.
 Cutting down the amount, of course, affects the flavor.
-For details see our Chili Page.
+For details see our Indian Chili Page.

-6. Beer: It's actually supposed to be Palm Toddy, but that's hard to find even in Los Angeles.
+It's actually supposed to be Palm Toddy, but that's real hard to find even in Los Angeles.
+The supermarket on Valley Blvd. in Alhambra and San Gabriel sometimes have non-alcoholic palm toddy, but that's too sweet.